Clifford Chambers Relief in Need Charities

 Application Success Factors

 Parish Connection is Paramount: Almost all grants require residency in the Parish of Clifford Chambers and Milcote.
-Extended eligibility to Stratford-upon-Avon and Warwick districts applies primarily to organizational grants, with the parish remaining the priority.
+Extended eligibility to Stratford-upon-Avon and Warwick districts applies primarily to organisational grants, with the parish remaining the priority.

 Demonstrate Genuine Need: For welfare grants, the charity specifically looks for situations arising from “illness, loss of employment or family bereavement.”
 Clear articulation of how circumstances create hardship will strengthen applications.